Banach–Tarski paradox: Connection with earlier work and the role of the axiom of choice

-Large amounts of mathematics use AC.
+Much of mathematics uses AC.
 As Stan Wagon points out at the end of his monograph, the Banach–Tarski paradox has been more significant for its role in pure mathematics than for foundational questions: it motivated a fruitful new direction for research, the amenability of groups, which has nothing to do with the foundational questions.

 In 1991, using then-recent results by Matthew Foreman and Friedrich Wehrung, Janusz Pawlikowski proved that the Banach–Tarski paradox follows from ZF plus the Hahn–Banach theorem.
 The Hahn–Banach theorem does not rely on the full axiom of choice but can be proved using a weaker version of AC called the ultrafilter lemma.
-So Pawlikowski proved that the set theory needed to prove the Banach–Tarski paradox, while stronger than ZF, is weaker than full ZFC.

 A sketch of the proof

-Here a proof is sketched which is similar but not identical to that given by Banach and Tarski.
+Here a proof is sketched that is similar but not identical to that given by Banach and Tarski.
 Essentially, the paradoxical decomposition of the ball is achieved in four steps: